Bhargav-Kulkarni123/Codes/README.md

 However, **some of the codes might have issues**, so I highly recommend running the simulation on your own system.
 If you encounter any bugs, please feel free to let me know, and I'll try my best to fix them.

 ### Important Notes
 - Not all the codes in this repository are written entirely by me.
-I used the help of **ChatGPT** to complete certain sections of the code.
+I used **ChatGPT** to complete certain sections of the code.
 - The simulation printouts attached are based on the code provided in this repository.
-The outputs are generated where the output ports are mapped with **port mapping**, instead of mapping by name.
+- I have used port mapping instead of mapping by name while creating an instance of module.

 ### How You Can Help
 I'm sharing these codes to encourage you to try them out yourself.
 If you find that I might have missed something or if you have any suggestions for improvement, **please let me know**.